tad-lispy/ecosystem-simulation/README.md

   }
   ```

-### Spawn Record
+### First Actors

 Ok, so what is this whole `Spawn actor action` type?
-It's a record :
+It's a record:

 ```elm
 { actor : actor